Ethan1709/HTB_labs/Easy/PermX.md

 <img width="295" alt="Screenshot 2024-09-17 at 19 32 36" src="https://github.com/user-attachments/assets/ca1204dc-70fe-4aae-87da-98d814798939">

 Yayy we made it, we are root !
-Just get your flag and grab a nice coffe.
+Just get your flag and grab a nice coffee.

 This was a really nice and fun box, liked the escalation part that was new for me.